tillo13/strava-ai/strava_ml_writeup.md

 # Delving Deep into Strava Workouts with Python and Machine Learning

-Over the course of one weekend, I embarked on an insightful journey, plunging into my repository of ~3000 workouts on Strava with a clear goal - to study, explore, and unlock insights with the power of Machine Learning (ML).
-This blog will narrate my explorations, shedding light on how different stages of machine learning can be harnessed to extract value from raw data.
-I performed data extraction, processing, exploration, modeling, evaluation, and ultimately prediction, leveraging Python as my language of instruction and my code is available on [GitHub](https://github.com/tillo13/strava-ai/blob/main/blog_post.txt) for tech enthusiasts to delve deeper.
+Over the weekend, I thought I'd dig around into my repository of ~2000 workouts on Strava (https://www.strava.com/athletes/18443678) with the idea to study, explore, and unlock some fun insights with Machine Learning (ML).
+This writeup will narrate my explorations, shedding light on how different stages of machine learning can be harnessed to extract value from raw data.
+I performed data extraction, processing, exploration, modeling, evaluation, and ultimately prediction, leveraging Python.

 ## The First Milestone: Channeling Strava Data Into Our System - An Enhanced Walking Through